Framework-R-D/phlex-design/doc/ch_preliminaries/sequences.rst

 Sequences
 *********

-A finite sequence can be represented as a list of objects, each of which are of the same set or *type* (see :numref:`types:Types`).
+A finite sequence can be represented as a list of objects, each of which are of the same set or *type* (see :numref:`ch_preliminaries/types:Types`).
 For example, the sequence :math:`a = [a_1, a_2, \dots, a_n]` is written as

 .. math::